MEMBERSHIP INFORMATION FROM FREE STATE PTA:

 MEMBERSHIP BASICS

-~ Dues should be remitted to National PTA and Free State PTA on a monthly basis (first payment due 10/31) using ONE FORM (link below) found in the Membership section of the Free State PTA’s website (www.fspta.org).
-Or you can pay your dues via MemberHub.
+~ Dues should be remitted to National PTA and Free State PTA on a monthly basis (first payment due 10/31) preferably using GiveBacks.
+You can also pay using ONE FORM found in the Membership section of the Free State PTA’s website (www.fspta.org); the form is also linked in the section below.

-~ Submit dues for at least 10 members by 3/31 to remain “in good standing” (but continue to sell memberships and pay dues after this deadline)
+~ Submit membership dues for at least 10 members by 3/31 to remain “in good standing” with Free State PTA (but continue to sell memberships and pay dues after this deadline)

 PTA members pay dues to their local unit, at an amount set by that PT(S)A. Each member’s dues includes a Free State PTA portion ($2.00 per member/year) and a National PTA portion ($2.25 per member/year); thus, each local unit remits dues in the amount of $4.25 per member.

-If not paying via MemberHub (recommended), use ONE FORM (link below) to pay National and State dues AT THE SAME TIME.
+If not paying via GiveBacks (recommended), use ONE FORM (link below) to pay National and State dues AT THE SAME TIME.

 Form found here: https://www.fspta.org/membership